efundi/efundi22.3/README.md

-# SIS Integration Sakai Collaboration and Learning Environment (Sakai CLE) v3 2025
+# SIS Integration Sakai Collaboration and Learning Environment (Sakai CLE) v3 2026 And migrating to Brightspace

 This is the source code for the Sakai CLE..